Rinat Akhmetov: Activities during the Russian invasion

 As a result of the invasion, Akhmetov's fortune dropped from nearly $14 billion to less than $6 billion in just two weeks, and may likely be much less, according to Forbes.
 According to Akhmetov, "A total ceasefire, complete withdrawal of Russian troops from Ukraine, and full restoration of the internationally recognized borders of Ukraine.
 That includes the Crimea and Donbas" were his terms of a Ukrainian victory in the conflict.
 "My Foundation is helping Ukrainians survive by providing water, food, medicines, and any help we can give here and now.
 SCM businesses are helping the army and territorial defense forces to defend our sovereignty, our freedom, and independence, and win the war ...
 I am working with my company and my people.
 I am doing everything I can.
 I am confident that other people are doing the same."

+In 2024, it became known that Akhmetov's fortune is estimated at $4 billion (via Forbes).
+This is $1.7 billion less the figure from 2023.

 In December 2022, the Washington Post called Mr Akhmetov Ukraine's biggest private donor during the war, who provided over $100 million in military and humanitarian aid, "from drones to food".

-As of January 2023, the SCM businesses, the Rinat Akhmetov Foundation and the Shakhtar football club provided assistance to Ukraine, the military and civilians for UAH 4.3 billion, or about $133 million.
-Assistance reached more than 18 million people across the country.
+One year into the war, in February 2023, the SCM businesses, the Rinat Akhmetov Foundation and the Shakhtar football club provided assistance to Ukraine, the military and civilians for $150 million in goods and services, including infrastructure repair and energy supplies.
+Assistance reached more than 18 million people across the country and includes body armor, vehicles, equipment and fortifications for the Ukrainian Defence Forces, medicines and other humanitarian aid for civilians, and efforts to keep critical infrastructure up and running.